 While the technical interview might seem like the perfect chance to show off your skills in programming, it’s also an invaluable opportunity for the hiring manager to discover how you solve problems.

-In this case, you will be asked about problems you may have faced in your current/previous role to get an insight to whether you have understood your impact on the business.
-If you offer a purely technical answer then this is unsatisfactory to the hiring manager, they want to know how you understood the root of the problem and worked with other colleges to solve it.
+In this case, you will be asked about problems you may have faced in your current/previous role to get an insight into whether you have understood your impact on the business.
+If you offer a purely technical answer then this is unsatisfactory to the hiring manager, they want to know how you understood the root of the problem and worked with other colleagues to solve it.

 It’s all about how you think and approach the problem they present you with, if you are struggling to explain, a great idea would be to use your notepad (if you brought one) or ask for paper or a whiteboard to take the CTO through your process and portray your problem-solving ability.

 At some point during the interview, particularly towards the end, the interviewer will turn the tables and ask ‘any questions?’.